 The "preprocess_fn" is a function called before the data has been added to the buffer with batch format.
-It will receive only "obs" and "env_id" when the collector resets the environment, and will receive six keys "obs_next", "rew", "done", "info", "policy" and "env_id" in a normal env step.
+It will receive only "obs" and "env_id" when the collector resets the environment, and will receive the keys "obs_next", "rew", "terminated", "truncated, "info", "policy" and "env_id" in a normal env step.
+Alternatively, it may also accept the keys "obs_next", "rew", "done", "info", "policy" and "env_id".
 It returns either a dict or a Batch with the modified keys and values.
 Examples are in "test/base/test_collector.py".